Here’s Everything You Need to Know About Shopping for Car Insurance in 2020

-If you’re like me and you’ve recently looked into auto insurance, you’re probably familiar with how confusing everything can be.
+If you’re like me and you’re trying to figure out how to shop for car insurance, you’re probably familiar with how confusing everything can be.

 A premium?
 A deductible?
 What in the world is liability?
 Why are all these quotes so vastly different?

 When it comes down to it, auto insurance can be one of the most important things you purchase all year.
 But do you really know what you’re buying?